utPLSQL/utPLSQL-cli/README.md

                       If -p is omitted, the current schema is used.

 -f=format           - A reporter to be used for reporting.
-                      If no -f option is provided, the default ut_documentation_reporter is used.
+(--format)            If no -f option is provided, the default ut_documentation_reporter is used.
                       See reporters command for possible values -o=output         - Defines file name to save the output from the specified reporter.
                       If defined, the output is not displayed on screen by default.
 This can be changed with the -s parameter.